Hound House Takes Dog Boarding to the Next Level: Countryside Pet Resort Now Welcoming Guests at T+H Farms in La Grange

 8

-Specialized air conditioned transport van shuttles pets from Houston and Austin to Hound House.
+Specialized air conditioned transport van shuttles pets from Houston and Austin to Hound House in La Grange.

 “We met a really wonderful couple that specialize in dog training and canine nutrition,” explains Thompson + Hanson marketing director Karolina Vieser, “And out of that relationship came this idea to have a convenient place between Houston and Austin where people can leave their pets that’s not like a traditional kennel where the dogs stay locked up all day, but rather more of a family style care setting.”